Wint3rmute/ReqSnake/README.md

 - 🦄 Zola
 - ✨ You name it!

-However, in my engineering niche, I found a piece missing - possibility to manage system requirements using a markdown-friendly syntax.
+However, in my engineering niche, I found a piece missing - ability to manage system requirements within my Markdown documentation.

 ## 🏢 What exists already?